Jessiferizzo/Note-Taker/README.md

 <h1 align="center"> Note Taker </h1>

   # Description
-  A simple note taking app using node.js and express.
+  A simple note taking app using node.js and express, deployed at Heroku.

   # Table of Contents
   * [Site](#site)